Withdrawal Rules for Sukanya Samriddhi Yojana Account Holders

 Here’s the part everyone is curious about — how to withdraw the money and under what circumstances.
 The SSY is meant to support the long-term future of the girl child, especially for education and marriage.
 So, there are specific rules for withdrawal.

-1. Full Withdrawal on Maturity
+1. Full withdrawal on maturity

-When it happens: After 21 years from the date of opening the account Who can withdraw: The girl child, once she turns 18 years old, and the account has matured Documents required:
+• Who can withdraw: The girl child, once she turns 18 years old, and the account has matured.

 • Identity proof of the account holder